Robin-Lai-YY/CPEN400Q-Final-Project/README.md

 $ poetry install
 $ poetry run jupyterlab  # Run the demo notebooks
 $ poetry run python scripts/figures.py  # Reproduce the report figures
+$ poetry run python scripts/figures_index.py  # Reproduce the report figures

 ```

-If you have a lot of CPU cores and time, you can also generate the bar plots:
+If you have a lot of CPU cores and time, you can also generate the bar plots
+(the `--noise` flag is optional; it depends on a device that does not support JAX so it is very slow):
 ```
-$ poetry run python scripts/plots.py  # Reproduce the report bar plots
+$ poetry run python scripts/plots.py --noise # Reproduce the report bar plots
 ```

 If your python environment looks like [this](https://xkcd.com/1987/), a container